Jane Frank: Becoming a painter

 In a letter to Thomas Yoseloff, she wrote (quoted in Yoseloff's Retrospective, 1975, p.
 34) that "prior to 1940 my background had been entirely in commercial art" and that when she began painting seriously, she had to "put behind me everything I had so carefully learned in the schools".
 She began a study of the history of painting and "went through a progression of spatial conceptions" from cave painting through the Renaissance, then concentrating on Cézanne, Picasso, and De Kooning.
 "I was also much concerned with texture, and heavy paint", she adds.

-Marriage and family - and children's books
+Marriage and family; children's books

 After returning to Baltimore, she married Herman Benjamin Frank in 1941.
 According to the biography in "Baltimore County Women, 1930-1975" listed below, Jane had previously been working as a commercial artist "for department stores and advertising agencies", but she "gave up her career in commercial art for marriage and a family" (p.
 16).
 After marrying, she signed her works consistently as "Jane Frank", apparently never including a maiden name or middle initial.
 Her husband, a builder, constructed their home, including a studio for his wife.
 With the initial demands of a new marriage and family presumably beginning to relax a bit, Jane Frank returned seriously to painting in 1947 (according to Stanton, p.
 9).